 Fascia Wraps The Entire Body, From Head To Toes

 3-D Scan showing the damage we women do to our feet by wearing high heeled shoes

 - There are 26 bones in each foot, 33 joints, 107 ligaments and 19 muscles.

-- When walking, the toes are forced to takes 50% of the body's weight every time the heels are lifted off the ground
+- When walking, the toes are forced to take 50% of the body weight every time the heels are lifted off the ground.

-- Walking is the best exercise for the feet and body, it improve circulation and help to maintain body weight and overall health
+- Walking is the best exercise for the feet and body, it improves circulation and helps to maintain body weight and overall health.

 - Foot problems occur four times more frequently in women than men.
-This is mostly due to wearing of high heeled and poorly fitted shoes
+The reason for this is mostly due to wearing of high heeled and poorly fitted shoes.

 - ( 9 out of 10 women wear shoes that are too small for their feet